The Doom Generation

-The Doom Generation was Araki's major film debut.
-It was shot mostly at night during January 1994 in Los Angeles on a budget of $800,000.
-The crew avoided well known landmarks and shot in undeveloped areas of urban sprawl to give the film an apocalyptic feel.
+Araki's major film debut, shooting primarily took place at night during January 1994 in Los Angeles on a budget of $800,000.
+The crew avoided well known landmarks and shot in undeveloped areas of urban sprawl to give an apocalyptic feel.
 The budget allowed Araki to hire professional crew, making it the first of his films not shot by himself.

-The film premiered at the Sundance Film Festival on January 26, 1995, before appearing at various other film festivals.
+The film premiered at the Sundance Film Festival on January 26, 1995.
 It received mixed reviews from critics.
-During the press screening, many of the critics walked out.
-However, at the San Francisco International Film Festival (SFIFF), the film received critical acclaim, most proclaiming it as Araki's breakthrough film.
+During the press screening, many critics left.
+However, at the San Francisco International Film Festival (SFIFF), it received critical acclaim, most proclaiming it as Araki's breakthrough.
 Distributed by Trimark Pictures, it was released in the United States on October 27, 1995.
-The film was not a financial success, earning only $284,785 at the box office.
-McGowan was nominated for the Best Debut Performance at the 11th Independent Spirit Awards.
+While not a financial success, earning only $284,785 at the box office, McGowan was nominated for Best Debut Performance at the 11th Independent Spirit Awards.